 If you think about it though, the whole point of you publishing something on your site from another blogger or website that you trust is because it contains information your readers are going to find useful – so why would you no-follow that link just because you might receive a payment or commission for it?
 That just makes no sense at all to no-follow a link.

-Which brings us to our next topic … FTC Disclosures.
+This brings us to our next topic … FTC Disclosures.

 In 2013, the Federal Trade Commission released some new guidance for mobile and other online advertisers explaining how to make your disclosures clear and conspicuous to avoid deception.
 You can download the updated Disclosures information PDF here.
 We’ve condensed that information below.